There are phases in our life where we feel simply uninspired. Everyday day seems the same, simple daily routines are a drag.

 To work towards improving your state-of mind, it is imperative you recognize the source of your discontentment.

-To be honest it actually easy to stay in a slump and be in a state of denial that admitting it to ourselves that life has suddenly become really boring.
+To be honest it actually easy to stay in a rut and be in a state of denial than admitting it to ourselves that life has suddenly come to a standstill

 A lot of us would trivialize this very important mental health issue by consoling ourselves that ‘everything is fine’ even though deep inside we are really unhappy.

-It really takes a wee bit of courage to acknowledge you are not okay with the way things are and you are ready to sit up and take charge of your life.
+It really takes a wee bit of courage to acknowledge that you need to overcome this life slump and take charge of your your affairs.

 Be your own cheer-leader

-After you have identified the source of your slump you have to be positive and optimistic of overcoming this period.
+After you have identified the source of your discontentment you have to be positive and optimistic of overcoming this period.
 So be your biggest cheerleader.
-Take an active approach in overcoming this slowdown in life.
+Take an active approach in to get over this slowdown.

 Dealing with negativity can be emotionally draining but no one can help you better than yourself.
-The first step is having a strong will and believing you are capable enough to get out of this rut.
+The first step is having a strong will is believing you are capable enough to get out of this life slump.

 Start by identifying the areas in your life which you can improve.